Unless you're part of the SEO team, you shouldn’t be focusing on basic metrics like organic visitors, CTR, and on-page time with enterprise SEO.

 Though great metrics, on an enterprise level, executives don’t care about them.
 They care about the money the SEO efforts are bringing in.

 Because of this, you need to track metrics that report revenue or are closely related to money.
-For the most part, this requires a lot of work from CRM systems, SEO tools, and various other internal programs.
+For the most part, this requires a lot of work from CRM systems, enterprise SEO tools, and various other internal programs.

 Key Enterprise SEO Metrics to Track